-System Requirements: Windows XP, Windows 7, Windows Vista
+System Requirements: Windows XP, Windows Vista, Windows 7 or Windows 8

 AV-Comparatives.
 Score indicates overall effectiveness in a variety of tests over time. † indicates that company did not take part in all tests.
 See reviews for details.*Averaged 2010/2011 scores for each company's antivirus/anti-malware product by independent testing agency

 **Score indicates impact of antivirus product on system performance.
 Average of performance tests by AV-Comparatives.

 Nearly 2 Million Stolen Google, Facebook and Twitter Passwords Posted Online:...